XR Life Science

-Glasgow Life Sciences is a project housed in ARC XR that builds 3D models, animations and VR games using data derived from laser scanning microscopes.
+XR Life Sciences is a project housed in The School of Cardiovascular & Metabolic Health that has strong links to ARC XR and builds 3D models, animations and VR scenes using data derived from laser scanning microscopes.
 Funded by MVLS/BBSRC Engagement & Proximity to Discovery Awards (£30k), this project involves the curation of 3D data to build a publicly accessible data archive.
-The project is led by Dr Craig Daly, with previous contributions from Annabel Slater.
-The project continues to grow and is now run solely by Dr Daly.
+The project is led by Prof. Craig Daly, with previous contributions from Annabel Slater.
+The project continues to grow and is now run solely by Prof. Daly.

 Objectives of the project

-The Glasgow Life Sciences project was created out of the recognition that within MVLS there was a potentially very large archive of 3D data that was unused or finished with and not curated.
+The XR Life Sciences project (previously Glasgow Life Sciences) was created out of the recognition that within MVLS there was a potentially very large archive of 3D data that was unused or finished with and not curated.
 These data come from laser scanning microscopes and other 3D imaging devices.
 Users/Researchers will typically collect far more data than is used and often a 3D dataset may be rejected because it does not contain every feature the researcher was looking for.
 However, the data could be repurposed for other research, teaching or public engagement.
-The Glasgow Life Sciences project aims to repurpose the unused data to take University of Glasgow research into virtual worlds.
+The XR Life Sciences project aims to repurpose unused (or new) data to take University of Glasgow research into virtual worlds.

 The funding enabled the team to contact multiple research groups in MVLS to ask if they would contribute 3D data sets of biological samples that could be brought together as a data archive.
-Dr Daly would process the 3D models and mount them within a suitable, publicly available, database.
-There are now 49 models available for viewing and/or download on Sketchfab, the chosen platform to showcase the project.
-The Glasgow Life Science project promotes imaging-based research, makes accurate 3D models, VR scenes and 3D prints from confocal data.
+Prof. Daly would process the 3D models and mount them within a suitable, publicly available, database.
+There are currently 53 models available for viewing and/or download on Sketchfab, the chosen platform to showcase the project.
+The XR Life Science project promotes imaging-based research, makes accurate 3D models, VR scenes and 3D prints from confocal or medical image data.
 The collection continues to grow and can be accessed at the Glasgow Life Sciences (@GLS) Sketchfab.

-The Glasgow Life Sciences project and publicly available 3D data collection are one of a kind.
+The XR Life Sciences project and publicly available 3D data collection are one of a kind.
 At the beginning of 2019 there were very few (if any) useful 3D models for Life Science related research and teaching.
-Collaboration is at the heart of the project with most models created by 3D artists.
+Collaboration is at the heart of the project with researchers collecting the data and XR Life Science creating the VR/AR content.

 VR Data Gallery Comprising GLS models